thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getrawtransaction.md

 ##### GetRawTransaction
 {% include helpers/subhead-links.md %}

 {% assign summary_getRawTransaction="gets a hex-encoded serialized transaction or a JSON object describing the transaction.
-By default, Bitcoin Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Bitcoin Core startup settings." %}
+By default, Dash Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Dash Core startup settings." %}

 {% autocrossref %}